 In the learning stage of the cycle, you need time to review and analyse your learnings.
 So step back, collect your data, check your Hotjar recordings, study page dwell time and page bounce rate, form conversions, and any conversion actions.
 Then measure these against your predicted outcomes and decide if this is something that needs revisiting to reassess.

-Again, with HubSpot’s Pro and enterprise content management solutions, these numbers are built into the page so you can see this simply and quickly, making tracking a cinch.
-Tie this into the easy to set up reporting dashboard, and you can track month-on-month progress from a single source of truth.
+Again, with HubSpot’s Pro and enterprise content management solutions, these numbers are built into the page so you can see this and quickly, making tracking a cinch.
+Tie this into the easy-to-set-up reporting dashboard, and you can track month-on-month progress from a single source of truth.

 As you can edit, measure, and assess your GDD website progress on one platform, it’s a sure-fire winner for any conversion-focused CMO, CCO or Website Lead.